-Entering students are required to have an official transcript from each college or university attended submitted to the Admissions and Records Office directly from the institution.
-Transcripts marked issued to student will not be accepted.
+Entering students are required to submit an official transcript from ALL colleges or universities attended to the Admissions and Records Office directly from the institution.
+Transcripts marked issued to student will not be accepted without expressly given permission.
 Transcripts for courses in which the student is enrolled during the summer prior to matriculation should be sent after the summer grade and/or degree is posted.